Joan Fontaine and Laurence Olivier in Rebecca (Photo: Criterion)

 THE MAN WITH TWO BRAINS (1983) / MY BLUE HEAVEN (1990).
 That wild and crazy guy – Steve Martin, natch – headlines a pair of comedies that have just been released on Blu-ray courtesy of the Warner Archive Collection.

 Martin plays Dr. Hfuhruhurr, Kathleen Turner spoofs her star-making Body Heat role, and the Elevator Killer turns out to be the last person you would suspect.
 And so it goes in The Man with Two Brains, a zany comedy that contains more than enough hits to counter the occasional misses.
-Martin, writer-director Carl Reiner and co-scripter George Gipe, who offered a parody of film noir classics with the previous year’s Dead Men Don’t Wear Plaid, here set their sights on those vintage horror yarns that showcased mad scientists toiling away in enormous laboratories.
+Star and co-scripter Martin, writer-director Carl Reiner and co-scripter George Gipe, the trio who offered a parody of film noir classics with the previous year’s Dead Men Don’t Wear Plaid, here set their sights on those vintage horror yarns that showcased mad scientists toiling away in enormous laboratories.
 The brilliant and conceited Hfuhruhurr, still in love with his late wife, finds a new love in Dolores Benedict (Turner), realizing only after they’re married that she’s a manipulative gold digger.
 As he frets over his matrimonial mismatch, he telepathically establishes a relationship with sweet Anne Uumellmahaye, whose brain (voiced by Sissy Spacek) is kept in a jar by eccentric Dr. Alfred Necessiter (David Warner).
 Select moments are too silly for their own good, but overall, this is a bright and lively movie with a clever hook and a satisfying resolution.